About Me

 • Blood Simulation (medical device design, drug delivery, etc.)

-• Hydrogen (fuel cells, tank refuelling, etc.)
+• Hydrogen (CFD applied to fuel cell simulation, tank refuelling, etc.)

 I enjoy building computers, experimenting with new software packages and developing snippets of code in MATLAB and C++ to solve problems, and I will share code that might be useful to other students and researchers in the Codes section.